-Ghana’s problem is the parliament
+Ghana’s problem is the Parliament

 ‘No person or body other than Parliament has the power to pass any measure with the force of law except by or under the authority conferred by an Act of Parliament.

-With all due respect with no attached condescension whatsoever, with such absolute power vested in parliament, why do parliamentarians sit aloof and allow things to get out of hands now and then?
+With all due respect with no attached condescension whatsoever, with such absolute power vested in parliament, why do parliamentarians sit aloof and allow things to get out of hand now and then?

 I am afraid the wanton depletion of our mineral resources which has culminated in the destruction of our lands and water bodies by the recalcitrant illegal miners is revoltingly outrageous, so to speak.